|HorrorNewsNetwork’s Sr. Editor, Christine Caprilozzi, spoke with Virginia Madsen to look back on the 20th Anniversary of horror classic “Candyman.”

 Horror News Network: It’s hard to believe it’s been 20 years since the release of “Candyman.”
 Why do you think it has such staying power with many horror fans do you think because of the empowerment aspect for women and minorities?

-The sequel that Bernie wanted to make was a prequel where you see Candyman and Helen fall in love, etc. It was turned down because the studio didn’t want to do an inert racial love story.
+The sequel that Bernie wanted to make was a prequel where you see Candyman and Helen fall in love, etc. It was turned down because the studio didn’t want to do an interracial love story.
 I mean seriously!
 I guess it was a different time.

 Horror News Network: What are you currently working on?